 Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
 Please consult foot doctor about your specific condition.
 Only a trained, experienced board certified podiatrist or foot specialist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Calluses removal or treatment in NYC?
-Would like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Sophia Solomon of Manhattan Foot Specialists?
+Would like to schedule an appointment with an internationally recognized, top podiatrists of Manhattan Foot Specialists?
 Please contact our office for a consultation.

 Dr. Sophia Solomon, Podiatrist (NYC Foot Doctor)